sjvailla/NHL_Analysis/README.md

 Project Management: Contains the Project Brief

 Data: Separated into Original and Prepared Data.
-These contain the original data frames and the data frames after they have been cleaned and prepared for analysis respectively.
+These contain the original data frames and the data frames after they have been cleaned and prepared for analysis respectively. **Note: This file has not been included due to size.

 Scripts: Contains all the Python coding involved for the entire analysis process